Back to Courses

 Electronics and PCB Reverse Engineering Course – Prerequisites

-There are no formal prerequisites, but the Electronics and PCB Reverse Engineering module is highly technical.
+There are no formal prerequisites, but the Electronics and PCB Reverse Engineering course is highly technical.
 Experience of hardware concepts is useful but not needed.
-The module is designed to build good foundational knowledge first and then dig into increasingly interesting stuff as the days progress.
+The course is designed to build good foundational knowledge first and then dig into increasingly interesting stuff as the days progress.

 Register interest